 Our saliva is naturally slightly alkaline and helps protect tooth enamel from erosion between meals.
 However, when saliva becomes more acidic, it allows bacteria to multiply and produce additional acids, which can attack the enamel.

-The foods mentioned earlier are often beneficial for the body but can be harmful to teeth.
-So what can you do?
+The foods mentioned above are often harmful to teeth, yet beneficial for the body overall: so what should we do?

-A few sprays of Cariex®, immediately after eating or drinking, help neutralize food acidity and support the saliva’s buffering capacity, preventing enamel demineralization.
-Cariex® is also recommended before brushing, so you don’t have to wait the usual 30/40 minutes, and especially before bedtime, to counteract dry mouth at night, which often leads to an acidic environment and prolonged enamel demineralization.
+A few sprays of Cariex® immediately after eating and drinking help neutralise the acidity of food and support the buffering capacity of saliva, preventing enamel demineralisation.
+Cariex® is also recommended before brushing, to avoid having to wait the customary 30–40 minutes, and above all before going to bed, to counteract nocturnal dry mouth — which often creates an acidic environment and exposes the teeth to prolonged demineralisation.